Chile - Things to Do in Chile in December

 Torres del Paine Patagonia Trekking

-December is the absolute best month for experience Patagonia - all trails are snow-free, lupins bloom across the landscape, and you get 17+ hours of daylight for hiking.
+December is the absolute best month for Patagonia - all trails are snow-free, lupins bloom across the landscape, and you get 17+ hours of daylight for hiking.
 Weather is most stable with average temperatures of 15°C (59°F) and minimal rainfall.
-This is when locals take their annual leave to visit experience Patagonia.
+This is when locals take their annual leave to visit Patagonia.

 Booking Tip: Book refugios and campsites minimum 4 months ahead - they sell out completely for December.
 Full W-trek costs $800-1,200 including accommodation.
 Day hikes range $150-300 with transport from Puerto Natales.